Monday, September 27, 2021

 and saw so many tangled corpses

-immune to terror, agony, hunger, grief, despair, rage, pain
+free now from terror, agony, hunger, grief, despair, rage,

 and dysentery.